TechCohort14/TA300-Testing-Automation/04_Organize.md

 Aside from completing these worksheets, you will have to develop the automation of test cases.
 Think

 I suggest you first try to list what needs to be done.
 Have everyone in your team write down the tasks that need to get done.
-EVRYTHING they can think of is valid at this stage.You can look at the excel sheet and think about the previous exercises you did for WebdriverIO
+EVERYTHING they can think of is valid at this stage.You can look at the excel sheet and think about the previous exercises you did for WebdriverIO to come up with a list of tasks.